mizrael/DynamicConfig/README.md

 ## About
 DynamicConfig is a very simple to use configuration library based on the C# 4.0 dynamic feature.
 It allows loading from file (or parsing) multiple configurations that can be later accessed via dynamic typing, no custom classes or casts are required.
+If a configuration was loaded from file, updating a property will result in the original file to be updated.

 DynamicConfig is somewhat based on JsonConfig ( https://github.com/Dynalon/JsonConfig ) but uses Newtonsoft.JSON instead of JsonFX